 The Comprehensive Examination consists of written and oral segments.
 The written closed-book exam will be administered in morning and afternoon sessions on two consecutive days.
 It can be administered in-house or remotely.
+Native English speakers will have three hours for each session, and non-native speakers will have four hours.
+The Student Disability Resources (SDR) Office permits reasonable accommodations.
+The student's exam schedule can be adjusted based on accommodations with an approval letter from SDR.
 The oral portion of the Comprehensive Examination occurs in a meeting of the candidate with the Ph.D. committee.
 This shall be an occasion for feedback and discussion of the student's written examination and often will include an initial discussion of the student's plans for dissertation research.
 The oral portion of the Comprehensive Examination must be scheduled two weeks in advance with the Graduate School.
 The oral portion can be held fully in-person (encouraged), fully remote, or hybrid with some individuals participating in-person while others participate remotely.
 Student preference for delivery mode should be strongly considered, but the student and adviser must agree on the mode.
 If the student and adviser cannot agree on the mode, the Graduate Program Head will make the final decision.
 Either the student or adviser can appeal the decision of the Graduate Program Head to the Associate Dean for Graduate Education.

-Timing of the Examination.
-Students who entered the Penn State graduate program in Criminology with a B.A./B.S. must pass the exam before the end of fall semester of their fourth year to be eligible for continued funding.
+Timing of the Comprehensive Examination

+Students who entered the Penn State graduate program in Criminology with a Bachelor of Arts degree (B.A.)/Bachelor of Science degree (B.S.) must pass the exam before the end of fall semester of their fourth year to be eligible for continued funding.
 They are expected, however, to take the exam before the beginning of the fall semester of their fourth year.
 Thus, expected timing is before their seventh semester; required timing is by end of their seventh semester.